 - Some researchers speculate that red light therapy directly on the testicles for short, regular periods would raise testosterone levels over time.

 - Downstream this might potentially lead to a holistic effect on the body, raising focus, improving mood, increasing muscle mass, bone strength and lowering excess body fat.

 Red light can come from a variety of sources; it is contained in the wider spectra of sunlight, most home/work lights, street lights and so on.
 The problem with these light sources is that they also contain contradictory wavelengths such as UV (in the case of sunlight) and blue (in the case of most home/street lights).
 Additionally, the testicles are especially sensitive to heat, more so than other parts of the body.
 There’s no point applying beneficial light if you are simultaneously cancelling the effects with harmful light or excess heat.

 Blue & UV light’s effects

 Metabolically, blue light can be thought of as the opposite of red light.
-While red light improves cellular energy production, blue light worsens it.
-Blue light specifically damages the cytochrome enzyme in mitochondria, preventing ATP and carbon dioxide production.
+While red light potentially improves cellular energy production, blue light worsens it.
+Blue light specifically damages cell DNA and the cytochrome enzyme in mitochondria, preventing ATP and carbon dioxide production.
 This can be positive in certain situations such as acne (where the problematic bacteria are killed), but over time in humans this leads to an inefficient metabolic state similar to diabetes.
-UV or ultraviolet light is even worse, having all of the negative aspects of blue light magnified, and able to penetrate the skin deeper – exerting damage on a more profound level.

 Red Light vs. Sunlight on testicles